 Create a directory and Makefile for the (or a) main executable:

-Write code and just type make
+Write code and just type make when you want to compile it!

 Please, also read the README file that comes with the package.